Municipal Government Bonds (Munis)

 Tax-free interest may also increase the income used to determine other exemptions or tax credits, leading to more taxes overall:

 There are 2 types of municipal bonds, however, whose interest is subject to federal taxation.
 One type is the Build America Bonds, which were issued in 2009 and 2010 to stimulate the economy out of the Great Recession of 2007-2009.
 Issuers and insurers of Build America Bonds received federal subsidies so that a higher interest rate could be offered on the bonds to promote their marketing; hence, the interest earned by these bonds are taxable by the federal government.
-Another type of bond that may be subject to federal taxes are private activity bonds, which are bonds to finance private activities which are being promoted by the municipality in the hope of receiving more taxes through the hopefully greater economic activity generated by the financed project, such as sports stadiums.
+Another type of bond possibly subject to federal taxes are private activity bonds, bonds to finance private activities which are being promoted by the municipality to hopefully receive more taxes through greater economic activity generated by the financed project, such as sports stadiums.
 Under the regular tax system, the interest from private activity bonds may be tax-free if the issuer satisfies certain tax rules, but, in all cases, this interest must be added back to income under the alternative minimum tax system.
 So, interest from private activity bonds will certainly be taxable for those taxpayers subject to the AMT, which is why private activity bonds are also called AMT bonds.

 To compare the yields of munis with other securities, the taxable equivalent yield (TEY) is computed, which equates the tax-free yield with the taxable yield.
 Because the tax benefit is only significant to wealthy individuals and organizations, such as corporations and insurance companies that pay taxes, these entities constitute the market for municipal bonds.
 Pension funds, charities, and other tax-exempt organizations can get greater yields from taxable securities, since, for them, the taxable equivalent yield = the yield.